shahnami/oif-solver/README.md

 ## Current Implementation Status

-### ✅ Implemented
+### ✅ Fully Implemented

+- **Plugin-Based Architecture**: Complete plugin factory system with type-safe plugin creation and management
-- **Core Infrastructure**: Basic solver engine and coordination
+- **Core Orchestration**: Event-driven orchestrator with lifecycle management and plugin coordination
-- **Chain Adapters**: EVM chain support via ethers-rs
+- **EVM Chain Support**: Comprehensive EVM support via ethers.rs with gas optimization and nonce management
-- **Order Discovery**: On-chain event monitoring for EIP-7683 intents
-- **Transaction Delivery**: Direct RPC-based transaction submission
-- **Basic Settlement**: Attestation generation and claim submission
-- **Monitoring**: Metrics collection and health checks
+- **EIP-7683 Order Processing**: Complete support for EIP-7683 cross-chain intent discovery and execution
+- **State Management**: Pluggable storage with memory and file backends
+- **Configuration System**: TOML-based config with environment variable substitution and validation
-- **API Service**: RESTful API for solver interaction
+- **HTTP API Service**: RESTful endpoints with health checks and graceful shutdown

 ### 🚧 Partially Implemented

-- **Order Types**: Only EIP-7683 cross-chain intents are supported
-- **Chain Support**: Currently optimized for EVM chains only
-- **Settlement**: Basic implementation without full reward optimization

-### ❌ Not Yet Implemented

-The following components have crate structure but require implementation:

-- **Strategies**: Route optimization, execution planning, and fallback mechanisms
-- **Validators**: Order validation, liquidity checks, and profitability assessment
+- **Transaction Delivery**: Core delivery service with RoundRobin strategy (other strategies configured but not implemented)
+- **Settlement Orchestration**: Settlement monitoring service with plugin interface (some settlement plugins incomplete)
+- **Metrics Collection**: Placeholder metrics endpoints (actual Prometheus metrics not fully integrated)
+- **API Endpoints**: Health and admin endpoints implemented, but order retrieval endpoints return placeholder data

+### 🔮 Future Extensions

+The plugin architecture enables easy addition of new functionality:

+- **Additional Order Types**: Beyond EIP-7683, new order formats can be added as order processor plugins
+- **Multi-Chain Support**: New blockchain networks can be supported by implementing delivery plugins
+- **Advanced Settlement**: Complex settlement strategies can be added as settlement plugins
-- **Liquidity Sources**: DEX integrations and liquidity aggregation
+- **Liquidity Integration**: DEX and AMM integrations can be implemented as discovery or delivery plugins
-- **Price Oracles**: External price feed integrations
+- **Price Oracles**: External price feeds can be integrated as needed through the plugin system
-- **Advanced Features**:
-  - Multi-protocol support beyond EIP-7683
-  - MEV protection strategies
-  - Batch order processing
-  - Advanced route optimization algorithms
+- **Enhanced Monitoring**: Full Prometheus metrics and distributed tracing integration

 ## License